paysuper/authone-jwt-verifier-golang/example/README.md

 }
 ```

-Issuer is the domain where ProtocolOne authorization server is located (without a slash at the end of the line,
+Issuer is the domain where paysuper authorization server is located (without a slash at the end of the line,
 this is important).
 Change the domain name and port, if necessary.

 Almost everything's ready.)